AndiH/docker-dropbox/latex-w-fonts-light/README.md

 ## Notes on Lightness

-The reduction in size wrt to `latex-w-fonts` comes with a price: Some packages might not be installed.
-For example are basically all language packges missing.
+The reduction in size with respect to to `latex-w-fonts` comes with a price: Some packages might not be installed.
+For example are basically all language packages missing.

 If you find something missing, the reasonable solution is to use `latx-w-fonts-light` as a base (`FROM`) and expand it for your own needs.
 Let me know if you do this; I'm very much curious what you find is missing.